-The costs of offering winter session courses are expected by SUNY to be funded from tuition revenues earned in those courses or from other institutional revenues.
+SUNY expects the costs of offering winter session courses to be funded from tuition revenues earned in those courses or from other institutional revenues.
 The university must also fund the indirect costs from tuition revenues or other institutional sources.
-For 2023/24, SUNY assesses a 29.7% flat tax on gross winter session revenue to fund fringe benefit costs incurred by faculty.
+For 2024/25, SUNY assesses a 29.7% flat tax on gross winter session revenue to fund fringe benefit costs incurred by faculty.